 Durable Solutions: The laws provide a program for integration and return of refugees and displaced persons.
 The country was party to a regional housing program funded by international donors and facilitated in part by UNHCR and the OSCE to provide durable solutions for up to 74,000 refugees and displaced persons from four countries in the region, including 14,000 of the most vulnerable refugees, returnees, and IDPs from the country.
 The process of selecting program beneficiaries was protracted due to capacity and management problems that resulted in extended delays in the reconstruction of homes.
 Fragmented institutional arrangements added administrative delays to the process, as did the political imperative to select beneficiaries proportionally from among the country’s constituent peoples.

 Temporary Protection: The government provided subsidiary protection status to individuals who may not qualify as refugees.
-In the first seven months of the year, authorities provided subsidiary protection to 17 individuals and extended existing subsidiary protection to four others.
+In the first seven months of the year, authorities provided subsidiary protection to 15 individuals and extended existing subsidiary protection to 24 others.

 g.
 Stateless Persons

-UNHCR reported approximately 90 persons, mostly Roma, who were at risk of statelessness.
-This figure included persons lacking birth certificates and citizenship registration.
-UNHCR continued to support free legal aid and capacity building assistance to BiH authorities to facilitate birth and citizenship registrations.
-From 2009 to 2017, UNHCR assisted 1,686 individuals through its implementing partner, the NGO Vasa Prava, to confirm their nationalities.
-UNHCR also continued to work with BiH authorities to simplify the process for birth and citizenship registrations, particularly for those at risk of statelessness.
-During the year the BiH Ministry of Civil Affairs did not denaturalize any individuals and confirmed the citizenship of 25 individuals.
+As of July, UNHCR reported 81 persons, mostly Roma, who were at risk of statelessness, including persons lacking birth certificates and citizenship registration.
+UNHCR continued to support free legal aid and capacity-building assistance to BiH authorities to facilitate birth and citizenship registrations.
+From 2009 to year’s end, UNHCR helped 1,765 individuals confirm their nationalities through its implementing partner, the NGO Vasa Prava.
+UNHCR also continued to work with authorities to simplify the process for birth and citizenship registrations, particularly for those at risk of statelessness.
+During the year the BiH Ministry of Civil Affairs confirmed the citizenship of 35 individuals.

 Section 3.
 Freedom to Participate in the Political Process